The FIDGIT Study

 Do You Have Fibromyalgia?

-If you have been told you have fibromyalgia, or think you have it, you may be eligible for our study.
-Click the link below to find out.
+If you have been told you have fibromyalgia, or think you have it, keep an eye on this website for updates.

 We aim to match each study participant with a healthy female of a similar age to form a control group.
-A family or household member is ideal.
+Every healthy control helps us to understand fibromyalgia.